 It is recommended that Dionex IonPac columns are used with Dionex HPIC Systems equipped with a Thermo Scientific Dionex Eluent Generator Cartridge.
-The use of eluent generation provides a more stable baseline, improved performance and increased reproducibility over the use of manually prepared eluents.
+The use of eluent generation provides a more stable baseline, improved performance, and increased reproducibility compared to the use of manually prepared eluents.

-The Dionex Eluent Generator is used to automatically produce eluents either isocratically or as gradients from deionized water.
+The Dionex Eluent Generator is used to automatically produce eluents either is ocratically or as gradients from deionized water.
 Please refer to the Dionex EG manual for information on the operation of the Dionex eluent generators.

-Only Dionex EG Cartridges (Dionex EGCs) rated for 5,000 psi or higher should be used when running Dionex IonPac $4\mu m$ columns due to the higher backpressures generated at typical operational flow rates.
+Only Dionex EGC 500 cartridges rated for 5,000 psi or higher should be used when running Dionex IonPac $4\mu m$ columns due to the higher backpressures generated at typical operational flow rates.